-For this assembly design, use vapor-impermeable interior finishes if applied to or over the mass timber.
-This type of wall assembly should typically be assessed by a design professional.
+To achieve current building or energy code minimum prescriptive code For this assembly design, use vapor-permeable interior finishes if applied R-values, 3 to 8 inches or more of exterior insulation will be required with to or over the mass timber.
+This type of wall assembly should typically be a thermally efficient cladding attachment strategy. assessed by a design professional.